Guide · Sportsbooks

 How do AI agents for sportsbooks work?

 Every sportsbook agent is built from three parts.
-Understanding them is the fastest way to evaluate any vendor's claims.
+Understanding them gives an operator a concrete way to evaluate any vendor's claims.

 Connectors, the live data layer